vdaas/vald/docs/contributing/unit-test-guideline.md

 ##### Robust boudary test

 The previous section is about a basic test case.
-For more cover test coverage, the (robust) boundary test should be applied.
+To cover more test coverage, the (robust) boundary test should be applied.
 A boundary test is testing values on or near the boundaries of allowed inputs.

 ```go